-Web Hosting is a service that is provided to individuals and organizations to allow their website to be accessed and viewed by the World Wide Web.
+Web Hosting is a service that is provided to individuals and organizations to allow their websites to be accessed and viewed by the World Wide Web.
 Web hosting and web design Whittier companies typically have the needed resources in place to ensure a quality website infrastructure.
 While there is the possibility of hosting your own website, it is not recommended.

 In order to host your own website, you need an active internet connection and a database that is accessible from the internet that holds your website content.
 Many would argue that there are many more requirements, but this is basically all that is needed for someone to view your website.
 Now, the reliability, accessibility, and quality of the viewing experience can be greatly enhanced by adding in some more elements.